 Winding Down

 After that, I went home, played some games, did a little cleaning, and had dinner.
 I asked The Sister for a movie suggestion, and she recommended Possession.
-I started it, but the day had already taken enough from me.
+I didn’t notice many typo issues in this one beyond normal polish.

 I turned it off and went to bed.